JasperEssien2/mcp_toolkit/README.md

 ## What the package is about

-`mcp_toolkit` is a Dart package designed to streamline the definition of models representing `mcp_server` inputs and their parameters.
+`mcp_toolkit` is a Dart package designed to streamline the definition of models representing mcp-server tools and their input schema.
 It leverages Dart's reflection capabilities (`dart:mirrors`) and custom annotations (`@MCPToolInput`, `@MCPToolProperty`) to allow developers to declare tool inputs and their properties directly within their Dart classes.
 This approach eliminates the need for manual schema creation and maintenance, promoting a more declarative and less error-prone way to define tools.

 ## Use Case of the package